NickP20/Gun_Violence/README.md

 https://data.cityofchicago.org/Public-Safety/Gun-Crimes/ta3m-92yk

 ### Project Plan:
-Both datasets listed above have the community area number.
+Both data sets listed above have the community area number.
 The Census data explicitly states the name of the neighborhood for each community number.
 We created three tables from the two data sets to hold the neighborhood, economic , and gun crimes data.
 The primary key of the neighborhoods table will be the community number, this will be the foreign key for both the census data and the gun crimes tables.
 This will allow us to join tables for queries.

 ### Final Report